 Another fun activity we managed to squeeze in was going to the town of Spalt, famous for its hops and beer.
 We visited the beer museum and tried to guess flavours by sniffing, sat on hops-shaped chairs, looked at yeast under a microscope and enjoyed a glass of cold Spalter after.

 Our fourth day had no talks, but a more intense hike (20 km or so) along the Ludwig-Donau-Main canal.
 There was plenty of time for engaging discussions, from laser cavity design to the best Harry Potter book.

 Finally, we reached Nürnberg and had a lovely time just exploring the historic centre.
 We could even have a well-deserved snack and beer before hopping on the train back.

 It was a very fun and, well, German experience overall.
 Those less fond of walking weren’t thrilled with the activity of choice, while the athletic types found it not challenging enough.
 Yay for the middle ground then!
 And the whole talk routine definitely counts as conference prep.

 All pictures with people on them are courtesy of PI 4, University of Stuttgart.
-The rest are mine, which explains why they are not very good.
+The rest are mine.